 Yes, the brand behind the detergent on your shelf can also pick up your dirty clothes and wash them—at least in select markets.
-The company has franchises in more than 171 locations around the United States, with many offering free pickup and delivery for dry cleaning and wash-and-fold services.
+The company has franchises in nearly 200 locations around the United States, with many offering free pickup and delivery for dry cleaning and wash-and-fold services.

 The Tide brand has been keeping clothes clean for more than 70 years, so customers can rest easy knowing their delicates, colors, and whites are in capable hands—especially when it comes to erasing pesky stains or tackling hard-to-clean household items like comforters.